FernandaCastro/bank-statement-reader/readme.md

  - SpringBoot 2.5.13

 ### What does this project do?
-- Reads banking transactions from a CSV file,
+- Reads banking transactions from a CSV file (samples under resources/csv-files),
 - Categorizes the transactions based on pre-defined configuration
+- Search criteria for Transactions
-- Summarizes the categories
+- Summarizes Transactions by category

 ## How to build and run
 The project can be compiled with JDK 11 and above `javac`.